TheSharePointFarm/thesharepointfarm.github.io/_posts/2020-01-20-lights-on-lights-off.md

 tags: [sp2019]
 ---

 Welcome to a new color theme (have to keep up with SharePoint Online!) and feel free to turn the lights on, or the lights off!
-I've implemented the Google Chrome Labs' dark-mode-project with some Office Fabric icons for that extra SharePoint-y feeling.
+I've implemented the Google Chrome Labs' [dark-mode-toggle](https://github.com/GoogleChromeLabs/dark-mode-toggle) project with some Office UI Fabric icons for that extra SharePoint-y feeling.

 The site should follow your system-wide color scheme (for the Windows 10 1909 folks, let me [know](https://twitter.com/NaupliusTrevor) if it works on modern macOS) --
 I did verify it works in Safari for iOS.
 The site will also save your choice, should you want to adjust to a color scheme other than what you use for your system.